Kat Slater: Reception

 A 2010 poll by Just Eat to find the "most desired dinner companions" from EastEnders put Kat in second place.
 After the announcement of Jessie Wallace playing the role of Kat, Steve Hendry from the Sunday Mail referred to Kat as a "stunner".
 In February 2011, following Kat's return to EastEnders, Wallace was nominated for Best Actress at the 2011 All About Soap Bubble Awards for her portrayal of Kat, and was also nominated alongside Richie for Best Comeback.
 She won the Television and Radio Industries Club (TRIC) Award for "TV Soap Personality" in March 2011.
 Also in February, the scenes revealing Kat as Zoe's mother has become "one of the most iconic moments in the history of EastEnders".
 In September 2011, Kat and Andy's wedding was voted as a "wedding from hell" by Yahoo!.
 After the announcement that Kat is to have a miscarriage, Tony Stewart from the Daily Mirror said that after the baby swap storyline, this is perhaps "too much agony for Kat to bear".
 An EastEnders source added that "It is a cruel thing to happen to them after everything that they've already been through this year".
 Laura-Jayne Tyler of Inside Soap enjoyed Kat's 2018 reintroduction and said that Wallace returned "on full gas, giving nothing less than her trademark powerhouse performances".
 She felt that Kat's return gave the show "the vital spark [it has] been missing."
 She added, "You can take the girl out of Walford, but you'll never take Walford out of the girl..."
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Kat fourth on their ranked list of the best EastEnders characters of all time, calling Kat a "drama queen" with "hoop earrings and trawled-on makeup" and writing that Kat has "seen it all", including experiencing "baby swap drama to her split with Alfie, a lottery win, affairs and a murderous son".